 The Writ is about elections in Canada, from byelections taking place in the smallest provincial ridings to national campaigns that can re-shape the course of history.

 It’s written by me, Éric Grenier.
 I’ve been writing about electoral politics since 2008, when I launched the website ThreeHundredEight.com.
-I’ve written for publications like The Globe and Mail, The Huffington Post Canada and The Hill Times, I’m a current member of the parliamentary press gallery and I was the CBC’s polls analyst working out of its parliamentary bureau in Ottawa from 2014 to 2021.
+I’ve written for publications like The Globe and Mail, The Huffington Post Canada and The Hill Times, and I was a senior writer and the CBC’s polls analyst working out of its parliamentary bureau in Ottawa from 2014 to 2021.

 Over my career, I’ve covered dozens of elections across Canada.
 At The Writ, I’m hoping to cover dozens more.